NITCbase/nitcbase.github.io/docs/Roadmap/Stage11.md

 ### Creating and Deleting B+ Trees

 In the [B+ Tree Layer](../Design/B%2B%20Tree%20Layer.md), we implement methods to create a B+ tree, insert into a B+ tree and free all the index blocks associated with a B+ tree.
-Note that we do not need to implement the functionality to delete an individual entry from a B+ tree (why?).
+Note that we do not need to implement the functionality to delete an individual entry from a B+ tree because NITCbase does not support individual deletion of records.

 A class diagram highlighting all the functions that will be modified to implement this functionality is shown below.